datacarpentry/datacarpentry.github.io/_posts/2017-10-23-survey-focus-group-update.md

 We welcome feedback from the community about the adjustments we are planning to make thus far.
 If you have feedback or ideas, please [submit an issue](https://github.com/carpentries/assessment/issues) on the [Carpentries/assessment](https://github.com/carpentries/assessment/) repo.
 Tweet us your thoughts at @datacarpentry and @drkariljordan using the hashtag #carpentriesassessment.

-Our next meeting is Wednesday, October 25.
-During this meeting we will discuss the [skills-based questions](https://docs.google.com/document/d/1rX_gEZE29jSjEpmkVVTUbHa7bYjwPtKEWVxrQ7Ij_64/edit) that are included on Data Carpentry’s pre- and post-workshop surveys.
+During our next meeting we will discuss the [skills-based questions](https://docs.google.com/document/d/1rX_gEZE29jSjEpmkVVTUbHa7bYjwPtKEWVxrQ7Ij_64/edit) that are included on Data Carpentry’s pre- and post-workshop surveys.
 [Get in touch](mailto:kariljordan@carpentries.org) if you’d like to be involved in this conversation.